Async Rust, Part Three: IO

 When we wrote Foo, JoinAll, and Sleep in Part One, each of them required a struct definition, a poll function, and a constructor function.
 To cut down on boilerplate this time around, we'll use std::future::poll_fn, which takes a standalone poll function and generates the rest of the future.

-There are four potentially blocking operations that we need async versions of.
+There are four potentially blocking operations that we need to async-ify.
 There's accept and write on the server side, and there's connect and read on the client side.
 Let's start with accept:We're writing this as an async function that creates a future and then immediately awaits it, but we could also have written it as a non-async function that returns that future.
 That would be cleaner, but we'd need lifetimes in the function signature, and the "obvious" way to write them turns out to be subtly incorrect.
-Rust 2024 Edition will fix this by changing the way that "return position impl Trait" types "capture" lifetime parameters.
+The 2024 Edition will fix this by changing the way that "return position impl Trait" types "capture" lifetime parameters.

 async fn accept(